Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 Subword tokenization solves this by learning a vocabulary of frequently co-occurring character sequences.
 Common words like "the" stay whole.
 Rare words like "unhappiness" get split into meaningful pieces: ["un", "happi", "ness"].
 This is the approach used by every modern LLM.

-Here is the complete training algorithm.
+Here's the complete training algorithm.
 It takes a corpus of text and a target vocabulary size as input, and outputs the final vocabulary along with the ordered list of merge rules that will be used to tokenize new text:

 python1def merge_pair(ids: list, pair: tuple, new_id: int) -> list: 2 """Replaces all occurrences of a pair with a new_id in a list of ids."""
-3 new_ids = [] 4 i = 0 5 while i < len(ids): 6 if i + 1 < len(ids) and (ids[i], ids[i+1]) == pair: 7 new_ids.append(new_id) 8 i += 2 9 else: 10 new_ids.append(ids[i]) 11 i += 1 12 return new_ids 13 14def train_bpe(corpus: str, vocab_size: int): 15 """Train a BPE tokenizer from a text corpus."""
+3 new_ids = [] 4 i = 0 5 while i < len(ids): 6 if i + 1 < len(ids) and (ids[i], ids[i+1]) == pair: 7 new_ids.append(new_id) 8 i += 2 9 else: 10 new_ids.append(ids[i]) 11 i += 1 12 return new_ids 13 14def train_bpe(corpus: str, vocab_size: int) -> tuple[dict, dict]: 15 """Train a BPE tokenizer from a text corpus."""
 16 17 # Step 1: Encode text as UTF-8 bytes (byte-level BPE) 18 # This gives us a base vocabulary of exactly 256 byte values 19 token_ids = list(corpus.encode("utf-8")) # e.g., [72, 101, 108, ...]
 20 21 merges = {} # (pair) -> new_token_id 22 vocab = {i: bytes([i]) for i in range(256)} # Base: all byte values 23 24 num_merges = vocab_size - 256 25 26 for i in range(num_merges): 27 # Step 2: Count all adjacent pairs 28 pair_counts = {} 29 for j in range(len(token_ids) - 1): 30 pair = (token_ids[j], token_ids[j + 1]) 31 pair_counts[pair] = pair_counts.get(pair, 0) + 1 32 33 if not pair_counts: 34 break 35 36 # Step 3: Find the most frequent pair 37 best_pair = max(pair_counts, key=pair_counts.get) 38 39 # Step 4: Create new token and replace all occurrences 40 new_id = 256 + i 41 token_ids = merge_pair(token_ids, best_pair, new_id) 42 43 merges[best_pair] = new_id 44 vocab[new_id] = vocab[best_pair[0]] + vocab[best_pair[1]] 45 46 return vocab, merges # Ordered merge rules are the "model"

 text1Corpus: "low low low low lowest lowest newer newer newer wider wider" 2 3Step 0: Initial tokens (characters): 4 ['l','o','w',' ','l','o','w',' ','l','o','w',' ','l','o','w',' ', 5 'l','o','w','e','s','t',' ','l','o','w','e','s','t',' ', 6 'n','e','w','e','r',' ','n','e','w','e','r',' ','n','e','w','e','r',' ', 7 'w','i','d','e','r',' ','w','i','d','e','r'] 8 9Step 1: Most frequent pair: ('l','o') appears 6 times 10 Merge: 'l' + 'o' β 'lo' 11 12Step 2: Most frequent pair: ('lo','w') appears 6 times 13 Merge: 'lo' + 'w' β 'low' 14 15Step 3: Most frequent pair: ('e','r') appears 5 times 16 Merge: 'e' + 'r' β 'er' 17 18Step 4: Most frequent pair: ('e','s') appears 2 times 19 Merge: 'e' + 's' β 'es' 20 21Step 5: Most frequent pair: ('es','t') appears 2 times 22 Merge: 'es' + 't' β 'est' 23 24Final vocabulary includes: {..., 'lo', 'low', 'er', 'es', 'est', ...}

-π‘ Key Insight: The merge rules capture linguistic patterns.
+π‘ Key insight: The merge rules capture linguistic patterns.

 "est"emerges as a suffix,"er"as another.
 BPE discovers morphology without being told about it.

-text1Input: "lowest" 2 3Step 0: ['l', 'o', 'w', 'e', 's', 't'] β start with bytes 4Merge 1 ('l','o' β 'lo'): ['lo', 'w', 'e', 's', 't'] 5Merge 2 ('lo','w' β 'low'): ['low', 'e', 's', 't'] 6Merge 3 ('e','s' β 'es'): ['low', 'es', 't'] 7Merge 4 ('es','t' β 'est'): ['low', 'est'] 8 9Final tokens: ['low', 'est'] β IDs: [4521, 478]
+text1Input: "lowest" 2 3Step 0: ['l', 'o', 'w', 'e', 's', 't'] β start with characters 4Merge 1 ('l','o' β 'lo'): ['lo', 'w', 'e', 's', 't'] 5Merge 2 ('lo','w' β 'low'): ['low', 'e', 's', 't'] 6Merge 3 ('e','s' β 'es'): ['low', 'es', 't'] 7Merge 4 ('es','t' β 'est'): ['low', 'est'] 8 9Final tokens: ['low', 'est'] β IDs: [vocab['low'], vocab['est']]

 GPT-2 introduced a critical innovation: byte-level BPE[3].
 Instead of starting from Unicode characters, it starts from raw UTF-8 bytes (a base vocabulary of exactly 256).
 This guarantees: